dagger/dagger/docs/current/sdk/python/guides/454108-python-ci.md

 displayed_sidebar: "current"
 ---

-# Dagger Python SDK in CI
+# Use the Dagger Python SDK in CI

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';